 Just Stop Oil made the following statement following the initial act;

 "Human creativity and brilliance are on show in this gallery, yet our heritage is being destroyed by our Government’s failure to act on the climate and cost of living crisis.
 What use is art when we face the collapse of civil society?
-The art establishment, artists and the art-loving public need to step up into Civil Resistance if they want to live in a world where humans are around to appreciate art."
+The art establishment, artists and the art-loving public need to step up into Civil Resistance to live in a world where humans are around to appreciate art."

 Other art-related activist acts include another Van Gogh painting in June, ‘Peach Trees in Blossom, which two activists glued themselves to.
 Works like Tomson's ‘Aeolian Harp’, Leonardo da Vinci's ‘The Last Supper’, Sandro Botticelli’s ‘Primavera’, Paul Ruben’s ‘Massacre of the Innocents’ and the Vatican’s sculpture ‘Laocoön and His Sons’.
-John Constable's ‘The Hay Wain’ has suffered some minor damage after an alternative scene was pasted over the river landscape to show “paved road, dead trees, factory smokestacks and aeroplanes”.
+John Constable's ‘The Hay Wain’ has suffered minor damage after an alternative scene was pasted over the river landscape to show “paved road, dead trees, factory smokestacks and aeroplanes”.

 Art is precious, and so is our earth.
 We recognise attempts to help bring balance to our beautiful planet and appreciate the thought behind them.
-Our climate column is dedicated to bringing you environmental news that you can use to make up your own mind.
-So, while a lot of our topics will be controversial, and while we do have an agenda, we want you to have the best environmental reports based on solid news events and scientific evidence.
+Our climate column is dedicated to bringing you environmental news that you can use to make up your mind.
+So, while many of our topics will be controversial, and while we do have an agenda, we want you to have the best environmental reports based on solid news events and scientific evidence.